On efficient approximation of quadratic irrationals, signed Chebyshev polynomials and Householder's method: Introduction

 which implies, by taking determinants, that

-In Section 2 of this paper, we introduce Chebyshev polynomials, as well as dilated, sign-changed, and signed versions of those, and we prove some useful relations between them.
-In Section 3, we provide efficient algorithms to compute convergents of quadratic irrationals.
+In \cref{sec:sec2} of this paper, we introduce Chebyshev polynomials, as well as dilated, sign-changed, and signed versions of those, and we prove some useful relations between them.
+In \cref{sec:sec3}, we provide efficient algorithms to compute convergents of quadratic irrationals.

-Galois showed that the continued fraction of a quadratic irrational $\alpha\in\R$, with conjugate $\overline{\alpha}$, is purely periodic if and only if $\alpha>1$ and $-1<\overline{\alpha}<0$ \cite[Theorems 4.1,4.2]{Olds}.
-As a consequence the continued fraction of the square root of a rational number $N$ has the form\footnote{If $n<1$ then $c_1$ plays the role of $c_0$.},
+Galois showed that the continued fraction of a quadratic irrational $\alpha\in\R$, with conjugate $\overline{\alpha}$, is purely periodic if and only if $\alpha>1$ and $-1<\overline{\alpha}<0$ \cite[Theorems 4.1 and 4.2]{Olds}.
+As a consequence, the continued fraction of the square root of a rational number $N$ has the form \cite[Section 4.7]{Olds},